learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ## Step 5: Evaluate Model

-### Visualize Actual vs. Predicted
+### Visualize Actual vs. Predicted values
-This is exciting, so now our model can use the beta value to predict the price of houses given the input features.
-Let's plot these predictions against the actual values in y_test to see how much our model deviates.
+This is exciting, now your model can use the beta value to predict the price of houses given the input features.
+Let's plot these predictions against the actual values in `y_test` to see how much our model deviates.

 ```python